stephenhky/PyShortTextCategorization/UPCOMING.md

 Confirmed Updates
 -----------------

-* Removed most explicit user-specification of `vecsize` for given word-embedding models.
+* Removed most explicit user-specification of `vecsize` for given word-embedding models;
+* Removed old namespace for topic models (no more backward compatibility).

 Expected Updates
 ----------------